-My wife, Michelle, and I own a home on Cook Avenue, with our 12-year old Shepherd-mix, Tessie.
+My wife, Michelle, and I own a home in Lakewood, with our 13-year old Shepherd-mix, Tessie.
 After graduating law school, we chose to call Lakewood home because of the city's walkability, beautiful parks, excellent schools and, most of all, its strong sense of community.

 I graduated from the Florida State University,

 magna cum laude, where I double majored in Political

 I graduated from the Case Western Reserve University

 School of Law, cum laude.
 As a student, I worked for the Legal Aid Society of Cleveland’s Housing Practice Group, where I focused on helping low-income individuals and families secure and retain decent, affordable housing, and helped enforce tenants’ rights, by addressing issues such as housing conditions, evictions, and housing discrimination.
 I earned the Saul S. Biskind Public Interest Fellowship that is awarded to law students with a demonstrated commitment to legal work in the field of public interest law.
 I also served as a legal intern in Case Western’s Criminal Justice Clinic representing people who could not afford an attorney, worked for the U.S. Attorney’s Office’s Criminal Division, and served as an Executive Note Editor on the Health Matrix: Journal of Law and Medicine.

 Jason is licensed to practice law by the Ohio Supreme Court, the United States District Court, Northern District of Ohio, and the United States Supreme Court.

 After law school, Jason and Michelle became proud Lakewood homeowners.

 I am currently an Assistant Prosecuting Attorney in the Lake County Prosecutor’s Office Criminal Division.
 My job is to seek justice and I take that responsibility seriously.
 I work together with law enforcement officers to help ensure the safety of the community and provide a voice for victims.